 Students create projects using electronic media, typographic design, publication design, photojournalism, advertising illustration photography, and color management.

-Joanie Cahill ’05 (visual arts/graphic design) is the marketing and creative director for Bona Dea
+Joanie Cahill ’05 (graphic design) is the marketing and creative director for Bona Dea